sourcebits-robertbiggs/ChocolateChip-UI-Book/20-markup.markdown

 ###button

-This class is placed on an anchor tag to mark it as a button.
-The button will be styled appropriately for the device's operating system.
+As of version 3.8.0 a button is created by using a button element.
+Earlier versions used an anchor tag with the class button.
+Regardless of the version, the button will be styled appropriately for the device's operating system.

 ```
-<a href='whatever' class='button'>Whatever</a>
+<button>Whatever</button>
 ```

 ####Back &amp; BackTo Buttons